Telemedicine Robots Give Time-Sensitive Stroke Care

 Nearly two dozen community facilities get remote neurology consults, speeding appropriate treatment of patients.

-to use telemedicine robots to extend the reach of specialists who are not available onsite.
+Hospitals are starting to use telemedicine robots to extend the reach of specialists who are not available onsite.
 These robots are particularly useful in time-sensitive situations, such as when patients suspected of having had strokes arrive at the emergency room.

 Thomas Jefferson University Hospital in Philadelphia, for example, has been using a robot from InTouch Health since 2010 to help care for stroke patients.
 Jefferson's neurologists are now doing stroke consults via robots in 22 community hospitals (another three will come on board soon).